-Dinner money, which is currently £10.50 per week (£2.10 per day) is payable on Parentpay.
+Dinner money is payable on Parentpay.
 Letters will be issued once your child is registered.

 In order to facilitate the ordering of food for the kitchen, parents are requested to give two weeks notice if they wish to change from packed lunches to school dinners or vice versa, during term time.
-If you pay for dinners and need to collect your child from school or a dinner no longer becomes required the Cook needs to know by 10.30am.
+If you pay for dinners and need to collect your child from school or a dinner no longer becomes required, the Cook needs to know by 10.30am.
 After this time the dinner is chargeable.